aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/10_Create_Accounts/2_create_gitlab_account.md

 ![Step 1](/images/getting_started/gitlab-homepage.png?height=300px)

-A few screens will be presented.
-Please fill these out.
+A few screens will be presented before an email confirmation is sent to the email account you choose to use.
+Please fill these out:

-Screen 1:

 ![Step 2](/images/getting_started/gitlab-trial-screen-1.png?width=600px)